tbrlpld/100-days-of-code/log.md

 ### Thoughts
 Really wondering if I should create the the many-to-many solution myself or trying to make it work with `django-autocomplete-light` (DAL).
-The issues I am having with it that it does not validate the tags and also does not enforce the uniqueness.
+My issues with it are that it does not validate the tags and also does not enforce the uniqueness.
+These are typical Django issues when using the `.save()` or `.get_or_create()` method of a model.

 Also, I do not know how to render it in my custom form.
 Guess I could just copy and paste the rendered from and make my modifications.